LexiccLabs/RookNet/README.md

 # RookNet
-NEO Protocol Implementation of Ancient Chess Concepts using Odd Oracles and Ontological Tokens
+NEO Protocol Adaptation of Ancient Chess Concepts using Odd Oracles and Ontological Tokens

 ## Inspiration